CEILING.MATH

 * The "mode" argument only affects negative numbers.

-* You can use the FLOOR.MATH function to round down to the nearest integer or multiple.
+* You can use the FLOOR.MATH function to round down by default to a certain multiple.

 * You can use the INT function to return a number rounded down to the nearest integer.